01 of 18

 Zinnia 'Double Zahara Cherry' and 'Double Zahara Fire'

 Two more 2010 All-America Selections from the "Zahara" zinnia series really show off the vividness of the colors.
 Just imagine a mass planting of "Double Zahara Cherry" and "Double Zahara Fire."
 You could see it for miles.
 It would probably glow at night.

 If you love cut flowers, the "Zahara" zinnias are an excellent choice, blooming repeatedly and holding their color as they age.Continue to 18 of 18 below.

 Zinnia Zahara 'White'

-If you loved zinnia "Profusion White", take a look at "Zahara White"'.
-Zahara is a recently introduced zinnia series and like the Profusion zinnias, it is powdery mildew resistant and an extremely profuse bloomer.
-Plus Zahara zinnia flowers are about 20% larger than the Profusion series.
-The petals of "White" are a clear and glowing white surrounding the familiar gold center.
+If you love zinnia "Profusion White," take a look at "Zahara White."
+"Zahara" is a recently introduced zinnia series and, like the "Profusion" zinnias, it is powdery mildew resistant and a profuse bloomer.
+Plus "Zahara" zinnia flowers are about 20 percent larger than the "Profusion" series.
+The petals of "White" are a clear and glowing white surrounding the flower's familiar gold center.